Roger Artigas, Sensofar

 Dr. Jennifer Mann presents work on XPS Analysis of Multilayer Films Using Hard and Soft X-Rays, using the new PHI Quantes Instrument.
 The Quantes has all of the capabilities of a PHI Quantera II XPS Scanning Microprobe along with the ability of HAXPES.

 Dr. Wenqing, Application Scientist at Park Systems, will discuss a hybrid scanning nanopipette technique which combines Scanning Ion Conductance Microscopy and Scanning Electrochemical Microscopy.
 These techniques will help mapping chemical specificity and provide accurate feedback control for probe–sample distance enhancing imaging performance.

 ♦ A hybrid scanning nanopipette technique which combines Scanning Ion Conductance Microscopy and Scanning Electrochemical Microscopy

 Dr. Christina Newcomb, Park Systems

-Dr. Newcomb, Applications Scientist at Park Systems, explains the basics of Piezo Force Microscopy (PFM), common uses of the technique, and even a breakdown of an actual PFM study on the properties of multilayer ceramic capacitors.
+Dr. Newcomb, Applications Scientist at Park Systems, explains the basics of Piezo Force Microscopy (PFM), common uses of the technique, and an actual PFM study on the properties of multilayer ceramic capacitors.
 PFM is a novel AFM mode which has gained recognition for the unique information it can offer on the electromechanical coupling characteristics of various ferroelectric, piezoelectric, polymer, and biological materials.

 ♦ Introduction to Piezo Force Microscopy